-This explanation is offered to digital forensic examiners working state cases who believe that, because they are authorized by state law to receive, possess, and/or view images identified by law enforcement as child pornography, they do not need consider federal law issues.
+This explanation is offered to digital forensic examiners working state cases who believe that, because they are authorized by state law to receive, possess, and/or view images identified by law enforcement as child exploitation, they do not need consider federal law issues.
 As explained below in detail, should a computer forensic analyst violate federal law during the examination of contraband in a state case, the computer forensic analyst will be exposed to civil and criminal prosecution.
 While criminal prosecution is, perhaps, unlikely; civil suit brought by third parties can cost analysts enormous amount of money to defend.
-I have also analyzed and provided the citation to an Ohio federal case in which a defense expert, Dean Boland, was sued in a civil cause of action for his conduct as an expert in a state child pornography case.
+I have also analyzed and provided the citation to an Ohio federal case in which a defense expert, Dean Boland, was sued in a civil cause of action for his conduct as an expert in a state child exploitation / CP case.
 One month ago, an award of $300,000 was granted to plaintiffs against Mr. Boland.

 The lesson learned: Federal law preempts state law.
 Violation of federal law expose you to civil suit from persons (such as the parents of the victim) with whom you, usually, cannot obtain a waiver of their statutory rights.
 Do not, therefore, violate federal law.